ALA-LC romanization for Korean: History and reception

 McCune–Reischauer (MR) was first published in 1939.
-The new South Korean government adopted the system in 1948.
 According to Reischauer, McCune "persuaded the American Army Map Service to adopt [the MR system], and through the [1950–1953] Korean War it became the foundation for most current Romanizations of Korean place names."

 The first official LC guidelines for cataloging Korean-language materials was the 1957 Preliminary Rules and Manual for Cataloging Chinese, Japanese and Korean Materials.
 MR was adopted for these guidelines.
 The LC began to catalogue its Korean-language materials the following year.
 The guidelines were revised in 1967 with the Anglo-American Cataloguing Rules (AACR1) and in 1978 with AACR2.
 In 1979, the LC, Online Computer Library Center (OCLC), and Research Libraries Group (RLG) began making machine-readable bibliographic records for East Asian materials.
 In 1987, the OCLC began the CJK (Chinese, Japanese, and Korean) Cataloguing Project.
 Around this time, the Council on East Asian Libraries (CEAL), particularly via its suborganization the Committee on Korean Materials (CKM), worked on various related projects to cataloguing East Asian materials, such as the Handbook for Korean Studies Librarianship Outside of Korea.

 The ALA-LC romanization tables, including that for Korean, were first promulgated in 1997.

 ALA-LC romanization for Korean has long been controversial and subject to criticism.
 In 2006, Kim SungKyung argued that confusion about the system was visible in the many mistakes in its application.
 The breves used in the system are not reflected in standard keyboards, and are sometimes rendered incorrectly in digitized materials.
 Scholar Chris Doll wrote in 2017 that many online search engines drop diacritics from search terms, leading to poorer quality results.
 MR's reflection of pronunciation rules that are not reflected in Hangul itself are explicitly meant for ease of use by non-Koreans.
 Korean speakers reportedly often find such pronunciation spellings confusing.
 Scholar Jung-ran Park argued that most users of libraries looking for Korean studies materials will have some familiarity with Korean, making MR less useful to them.
 Furthermore, the system renders the names of people in a way that most Koreans do not.
 ALA-LC recommends that all Korean names are written according to its rules and not according to personal preferred spelling.
 For example, it renders the surname "이" as "Yi", but around 95% of Koreans spell it "Lee".